 Wild and Special

-Back then, glamping wasn’t really a word but we knew we had found the perfect spot for yurts.
+Back then, Wales yurt glamping wasn’t really a word but we knew we had found the perfect spot for our yurts.
 Two yurts were hand built from our own ash trees.
 John learnt about building compost toilets at the Centre for Alternative Technology.
 We planted an orchard of native Welsh apples trees.
 Recently we have designed and built the shepherd’s hut and two quarry wagons with the help of skilled local craftsmen.

 In 2021, having run the B & B for 14 years (we reckon we served up around 25,000 breakfasts!), we decided to hang up the oven gloves and expand the self-catering side of our business instead.

 We are proud to keep enhancing the site and stick to our vision of keeping Graig Wen wild and special.